ntjandra/Carna-Take-Home/README.md

 - Quiz Page

 ## Testing <a name = "test"></a>
 For API testing, I use [Postman]() to generate a collection of endpoint calls to then verify the outputs and response status.
 For load balance testing, I use [Locust]() to hit randomized endpoints with parameters at a customized frequency and then generate a chart to view response time and failures.

 # Developer Notes
 - Backend: This was the first time I've used Django, so starting it up was the hardest part, but once I got past the setup the rest was similar to Flask (models, views) so it became easy to build.

     - Challenges: The directory structure was very confusing at first and finding out how manage.py works.
 <br>
 - Frontend: I've done projects with React but use third party apps to handle login, so building an authenthicator was new for me.
-We were told to not focus on the UI too heavily so I use Bootstrap to created basic buttons to call endpoints and displayed the results on a card in the page.
+I was told to not focus on the UI too heavily so I use Bootstrap to created basic buttons to call endpoints and displayed the results on a card in the page.
     - Challenges: Learning React JWT and keeping track of user session.